Adaptive Acceleration Without Strong Convexity Priors Or Restarts: Local Acceleration

 Substituting \labelcref{la:id:GD-step} for the descent steps yields

 where \(\beta_{t}=\beta(m_{t})\) is a particular value taken by the function \(\beta:\mathopen{(}0,L\mathclose{]}\to \mathopen{[}0,1\mathclose{)}\) defined by

-That is, each component \(x_{i,t}\) of \(x_{t}-x^{\star}\) behaves as an LTV system \cite{Hespanha2009}.
-But under \cref{ass:geometric-update}, \(m_{t}\) decreases by a factor of at least \(\gamma > 1\) every time it is updated, which implies \(m_{t}\) only changes finitely many times.
-Hence, each \(x_{i,t}\) behaves as a sequence of linear time-invariant (LTI) systems described by
+That is, each component \(x_{t,i}\) of \(x_{t}-x^{\star}\) behaves as an LTV system \cite{Hespanha2009}.
+But if \(\gamma>1\), then by design \(m_{t}\) decreases by a factor of at least \(\gamma\) every time it is updated, which implies \(m_{t}\) only changes finitely many times.
+Hence, each \(x_{t,i}\) behaves as a sequence of linear time-invariant (LTI) systems described by

-where \(X_{i,t}\) denote the vectors of current and past coordinates stacked together as in
+where \(X_{t,i}\) denote the vectors of current and past coordinates stacked together as in

 and \(G_{i}:\mathopen{(}0,L\mathclose{]}\to\mathbb{R}^{2\times 2}\) map estimates \(m_{t}\) to system matrices given by

 Hence, the dynamics of \eqref{la:eq:Xit-dynamics} is determined by the eigenvalues of \(G_{i}(m_{t})\), which are given by